Seed CLISeed CLI

 Enable or disable the --version flag:

-// Auto-detect from package.json
+// Enable --version; auto-detects from your project's package.json

 builder.version()